esc/git-talk-multi-everything/slides.rst

 Cleaning up after merge
 -----------------------

-* Fetch the merge(s) and remove the feature branches
+* Fetch the merge(s) and remove the feature branches:

   .. code-block:: console